-Andrés Manuel López Obrador, Mexican President, Declines Donald Trump’s Request To Start ‘War’ With Cartels
+Mexican President Andrés Manuel López Obrador Declines Donald Trump’s Request To Start ‘War’ With Cartels

-Andrés Manuel López Obrador, the President from Mexico, seemingly declined President Donald Trump‘s offer on Tuesday to help the country “wage war” on Mexican drug cartels, rejecting the American president’s apparent offer to help by providing military force, according to a report from The Hill.
+Andrés Manuel López Obrador, the president of Mexico, seemingly declined President Donald Trump’s offer on Tuesday to help the country “wage war” on Mexican drug cartels.
+The American president’s apparent offer to help by providing military forces was ostensibly rejected, according to a report from The Hill.

-At a press conference Tuesday, the Mexican president, who assumed office in December last year, said “it’s not in agreement with our convictions.
-The worst thing is war” when asked if he would comply with the request from President Trump.
+When asked about the offer from President Trump at a press conference Tuesday, the Mexican president, who assumed office in December last year, said, “it’s not in agreement with our convictions.
+The worst thing is war.”

-As The Inquisitr reporter earlier Tuesday, President Trump sent a series of a tweets in which the president had offered to send help in order to combat drug cartels.
+As The Inquisitr reporter earlier Tuesday, President Trump sent a series of tweets offering to send help to combat drug cartels.
 The president detailed a story in which nine U.S. citizens were killed near the U.S. border in Mexico as a result of drug cartel violence.
-As CNN reported, the Mormon family was reportedly ambushed while they were driving, and authorities are investigating whether it was a case of mistaken identity.
+As CNN reported, a Mormon family was reportedly ambushed while they were driving, and authorities are investigating whether it was a case of mistaken identity.

 “This is the time for Mexico, with the help of the United States, to wage WAR on the drug cartels and wipe them off the face of the earth.
-We merely await a call from your great new president,” the president tweeted around 8:30 a.m.
+We merely await a call from your great new president,” the Trump tweeted around 8:30 a.m.
 Tuesday.

-“You sometimes need an army to defeat an army,” Trump added in another tweet.
+“You sometimes need an army to defeat an army,” the president added in another tweet.

-As The Hill reported, the new Mexican president has faced strong criticism following his decision to release Ovidio Guzmán, the son of infamous drug lord Joaquín “El Chapo” Guzmán, after a cartel killed 13 people last month in Culiacán, Mexico a city in the northern part of the country.
+As The Hill reported, the new Mexican president faced strong criticism following his decision to release Ovidio Guzmán, the son of infamous drug lord Joaquín “El Chapo” Guzmán, after a cartel killed 13 people last month in Culiacán, Mexico, a city in the northern part of the country.

 López Obrador had made fighting the Mexican drug cartels a cornerstone of his campaign for president, per The Hill.
 Obrador had blamed Mexico’s longtime drug war on his political rival, former Mexican President Felipe Calderón.